Bonfida/audaces-perps-rest-server/README.md

 - `PRIVATE_KEY` the private key that will be used to trade.
 The private key is an array of integers.
 - `CONNECTION` the URL of the RPC endpoint you will use to place trades (e.g https://solana-api.projectserum.com)

 🚨 All the amounts passed are expected with decimals.
-For example, if you want to place an order for 1 USDC, the amouunt passed needs to be 1 \* `USDC Decimals` = 1 \* 1,000,000 = 1,000,000
+For example, if you want to place an order for 1 USDC, the amount passed needs to be 1 \* `USDC Decimals` = 1 \* 1,000,000 = 1,000,000

 It provides the following endpoints: